PeterConstable/OT_Drafts/COLR_V1/COLRv1formats_rev4.md

 (Size: 2 + 6 = 8 bytes)

+* CPAL palette entries include an alpha value (ColorRecord.alpha).
+The alpha value from a palette entry must be converted to a value in the range [0.0 – 1.0] and multiplied into the ColorIndex.alpha value.

 ### _ColorStop Record_ (color index with normalized distance)

 | Type | Name | Description |